awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 * Each shard is configured to point to a unique set of EC2 Auto Scaling Groups
 * Each shard is deployed to a separate namespace to avoid leader election conflicts

-## Cluster Autoscaler Cost Efficency and Availability
+## Cluster Autoscaler Cost Efficiency and Availability

-The primary knobs for tuning the cost efficency of the Cluster Autoscaler are related to provisioning EC2 instances.
-Additionally, cost efficency must be balanced with availibity.
+The primary knobs for tuning the cost efficiency of the Cluster Autoscaler are related to provisioning EC2 instances.
+Additionally, cost efficiency must be balanced with availibity.
 This section describes strategies such as using spot instances to reduce costs, and overprovisioning to reduce latency when creating new nodes.

 **Availability** means that pods can be scheduled quickly and without disruption.
 This includes when newly created pods need to be scheduled and when a scaled down node terminates any remaining pods scheduled to it.